billwear/maas-docs/maas-in-thirty-minutes-5360.md

 * Set the storage to 8000 MiB
 * Set the CPU cores to 2

 When you're done, go ahead and *Compose machine*.
-Congrats!
+Congrats.
 You've now created your first VM guest.
-We're almost done!
+We're almost done.

 <h2>Commissioning and deploying Ubuntu to the VM guest</h2>